 Yes.
 If you have a departmental account, you must contact them to place the order.
 If you have a personal account, you will need to contact 962-HELP.
 There is a charge for this service. ~$25/disc plus shipping and handling.
 This service is a good idea for people who may be leaving UNC and want a final backup of their computer.
 It’s also needed if you want to do a file retrieve or Heal without a network connection.

-Departmental orders are manually billed to the FRS Account provided by the department upon ordering.
-After the department is setup, we will send a request to the ITS Telecom group to bill the department for the remainder of the current fiscal year.
-The department will see a line item on their Telecom bill for the charge.
+Departmental are billed through the UNC Customer Billing System (CBM).
 In the following years, you will be billed after the start of the fiscal year for the licenses.
-We audit the departmental usage around May for any changes.
+We audit the departmental usage around June for any changes.